-Specialty FoodsFoods that have relatively low supply and demand such as truffles.Food that is produced at unusually high quality by a particular farmer.
+Specialty FoodsFoods that have relatively low supply and demand such as truffles.unusually high quality by a particular farmer.
 For example, a farm that produces a unique variety of strawberry that is like no other.

 Organic & SustainableCrops that are produced by methods that are viewed as more healthy and/or sustainable.
 This can command a premium value on the market.

 ProductsFarms that are further up the value chain that process their crops before selling.
 For example, a vineyard that produces wine or grape juice.

 NotesThe price set for a global commodity is typically used as a reference price as the good is actually sold at different prices based on factors such as location and quality.